Content:

 What is the forecast for the development of the real estate market in Switzerland?

 Despite attractive financing conditions, a slowdown in home price increases is expected in the coming quarters.
 Economic growth in Switzerland is at risk of losing further momentum.
 Rising uncertainty regarding jobs and incomes is likely to negatively impact demand for homeownership.
-By the end of 2025, prices are expected to be about 3.5 percent above the level at the start of the year.
 For the years 2026 and 2027, we anticipate a slight slowdown in price increases to 2 to 3 percent due to the strained affordability of homeownership.
 However, not all regions are likely to benefit equally from value gains.

 Regional price outlook